The k-Robinson-Foulds Dissimilarity Measures for Comparison of Labeled Trees: A Generalization to Multiset-Labeled Trees

-The right dotplot of Fig.~\ref{fig7:correlation} shows that the $k$-RF and DISC$\cap$ had the largest Pearson correlation for $k$ from 1 to 9, and the $k$-RF and the CASet$\cap$ has the largest Pearson correlation for $k\geq 10$.
+The right dotplot of Fig.~\ref{fig7:correlation} shows that the $k$-RF and DISC$\cap$ had the largest Pearson correlation for $k$ from 1 to 9, and the $k$-RF and the CASet$\cap$ had the largest Pearson correlation for $k \geq 10$.
 Moreover, all the Pearson correlations decreased when $k$ changed from 1 to 15.
 This trend was not observed in the first case.
+This decreasing trend could be the result of the fact that difference in label sets contributes to $k$-RF more as $k$ increases.